Life after medicine: 3 keys to a fulfilling retirement

 These days, Dr. Pye counts watercolor painting, woodworking and poetry writing among his active pursuits.
 Because he is handy around the house, his wife has created for him a honey-do list, which has included building new kitchen cabinets.
 He also loves to bicycle, play tennis and work in his garden.
 “I get up every day with a busy day ahead of me,” he said.

 His has been a successful retirement, Dr. Pye acknowledges, but it took work to achieve it.
-For physicians now contemplating life after practice, he offers this advice.
+For those now contemplating life after practice, he offers this advice on retirement for doctors

 View retirement as significant rite of passage—and plan accordingly.
 “It is a major life transition,” he said, “and you have to prepare for it mentally, physically and financially.”
 Be sure that you have been saving all along to enjoy the fruits of your labors, he said.
 And think long and hard about what your life will look like once you do not have to get up at 5 a.m.—or in the middle of the night—to attend to medical emergencies.
 Have you put off that trip to the Greek islands or the Galapagos?
 Now may be the time to indulge yourself.
 Do you have a growing pile of books on your nightstand that you have been intending to read?
 Start cracking those spines.